 Slowly, but surely, anxiety sets in.
 You try the third treatment and...
 Nothing.
 Your panic is now official, and your cheerful mood is quietly replaced by a pervasive sense of quiet desperation.
 Are you always going to be like that?
 You begin to hate the person in the mirror.

 This damaging thought process is exactly when acne is at its most dangerous.
-While rashes, redness, and pimples may come and go, the psychological traumas that acne inflicts on a person can outlast any physical scars on the surface of the skin.
+While rashes, redness, and pimples may come and go, the psychological traumas that acne inflicts on a person can outlast any severe physical scars on the surface of the skin.
 It comes as no surprise that people who struggle with acne are often overcome with desperation and fear, and slowly but surely fall prey to a number of inappropriate treatments and pseudo-science.

 One of those so-called "miracle cures" that people who suffer from acne frequently reach out for is accutane, also known as isotretinoin.
-Usually reserved for the treatment of severe acne, accutane is a long-term medication that culminates with smooth, baby skin, even in cases where deep scars and large cysts were once the norm.
+Usually reserved for the treatment of severe acne, accutane is a long-term medication that culminates with smooth, young looking baby skin, even in cases where deep scars and large cysts were once the norm.
 However, can accutane be used for mild acne?
 Should it?
 Let us find out.

 Accutane was originally the brand name of what is now known as Isotretinoin, but the name largely stuck.
 Since then, it has been marketed under other brand names, such as Amnesteem, Claravis, ABsorica, Zenatane, Myorisan, Sotret and so on.